 While Abruzzi offer different racing boot products at different prices, the Broadbent Boot specifically fetches a high price tag.
-Even for having the boots personalized with whatever bells and whistles you want, it’s something pretty hefty if you’re just looking to take part in sim races casually.
+Even for having the boots personalized with whatever bells and whistles you want, it’s something pretty hefty if you’re just looking to take part in casual sim races from time to time.

 Personally, as somebody who races karts and is highly competitive, I’d be tempted to say that Abruzzi is worth a look.
-Their products are multi-purpose for one thing, with the option of specifically asking for something for sim racing or karting respectively.
+Their products are multi-purpose, with the option of specifically asking for something for sim racing or karting respectively.

-The fact that a pair of boots you order will be handmade and you’ll have full rapport with the maker throughout the process is also very appealing; it makes the 3-4 week wait feel worth it to see your boots take shape.
+The fact that the pair of boots you order will be handmade and you’ll have full rapport with the manufacturer throughout the process is also very appealing.
+It makes the 3-4 week wait feel worth it to see your boots take shape.

-Similarly, for somebody like Jimmy Broadbent, who spends a lot of hours practicing sim racing and attending professional races all over the world, he needs a pair of boots that will last and hold up during those times.
-And, the added bonus of being instantly recognizable probably doesn’t hurt, either…!
+Similarly, for somebody like Jimmy Broadbent, who spends a lot of hours practicing sim racing and attending professional races all over the world, he needs a pair of boots that will last.
+And, the added bonus of being instantly recognizable probably doesn’t hurt either!

 To totally boil this down, I’d really assess how long you spend on your sim racing rig.
-I doubt that everybody reading this article is competing and racing as much as Broadbent himself, but you clearly know of his prowess and fame in the sim racing sector.
+I doubt that everybody reading this article is competing and racing as much as Jimmy Broadbent, but you clearly know of his prowess and fame in the sim racing sector.

 He spends a lot of time honing his race-craft and because of that, he needs a pair of racing boots that properly support his feet to give him that edge.
-If you’re enjoying an hour or two every so often on your rig, I’d hold off on dropping around $80 on a pair of race boots; you’d still have a blast in a pair of gently used $20 boots and still gain a lot for wearing them.
+If you’re enjoying an hour or two every so often on your rig, I’d hold off on dropping around $80 on a pair of race boots.
+You’d still have a blast in a pair of $20 boots and still gain a lot from wearing them.